From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 for all $i \in T_{\ket{\psi}}$.
 As $|T_{\ket{\psi}}| \geq (1-\e')r$, we obtain

 To conclude, we show that $t$ can be taken to be a power of two at the cost of multiplying the error by at most two.
-In fact, let $p$ be the smallest integer verifying $t \leq 2^p$, so that $2^p \leq 2t$.
-By repeating $2^p - t$ unitaries, it is easily seen that we obtain an $\e$-metric uncertainty relation with $2p$ unitaries from an $\e/2$-metric uncertainty relation with $t$ unitaries. \end{proof}
+In fact, let $p$ be the smallest integer satisfying $t \leq 2^p$, so that $2^p \leq 2t$.
+By choosing an arbitrary subset of $2^p - t$ unitaries and duplicating them, we obtain a set of $2^p$ unitaries.
+It is easily seen that we obtain an $\e$-metric uncertainty relation with $2^p$ unitaries from an $\e/2$-metric uncertainty relation with $t$ unitaries. \end{proof}

 Note that the $B$ system we obtain is quite large and to get strong uncertainty relations, we want the system $B$ to be as small as possible.
-For this it is possible to repeat the construction of the previous theorem on the $B$ system.
+For this, it is possible to repeat the construction of the previous theorem on the $B$ system.
 The next theorem gives a construction where the $A$ system is composed of $n-O(\log \log n) - O(\log(1/\e))$ qubits.
 Of course, this is at the expense of increasing the number of unitaries in the uncertainty relation.